ADHFMZ7/TenStone/README.md

 # TenStone

-A Tensor library written in C++
+A python tensor library for apple silicon

-I intend for this to be my capstone project.

 ## Approach